LDSSA/infrastructure/CONTRIBUTING.md

 1. Anyone on `#dev-ops` can discuss, review, or upvote/downvote Pull Requests
 2. Reviews by Teaching, Quality Assurance, and Student Success are optional but encouraged
-3. Final approval by the Curriculum Development team (merge to master and close the issue).
+3. Final approval by the Infrastructure team (merge to master and close the issue).

 ## Milestones